joubin/r3onboard/fix_radxa_compatibility.md

 # Remove the old virtual environment
 rm -rf .venv

-# Update the lock file to use the new constraints
+# Update the lock file to use the new constraints (allow updates this time)
-poetry lock --no-update
+poetry lock

 # Install with the new dependencies
 poetry install